 Note: Resolution defined based on value of TRES field of the Capabilities Register.
 Unused/unsupported bits will read as 0.

 7.12 Manufacture ID Register

 The Manufacturer ID Register holds the PCI SIG number assigned to the specific manufacturer.
+This register is not available on EE1004-v devices.

 Table 7.11 TSE Manufacture ID Register